jmortiger/J-Mor-s-Unity-Packages/PropertyInspector/README.md

 ## Limitations

-* Currently, the only way to modify values affected by the property in the inspector is using the property.
-Otherwise they will get overwritten by the property.
 * Currently, only properties w/ getters and setters work.
 * The way this works is by serializing the property's getter output, putting that in the inspector, serializing and storing changes to that value in the inspector, and deserializing the value and passing it the property's setter.
 This happens frequently.
 As a result, properties that don't directly correspond to a value can fail catastrophically (e.g. a property that adds to its associated data instead of directly assigning it will have any change happen again and again).
 Be very careful of what your property does before putting it in the inspector.
 If you see crazy, unexplained behavior after adding this to a class, take a close look at how your property assigns and retrieves data.